 A week after signaling support for the 76ers proposed Center City arena, Mayor Cherelle Parker led a detailed presentation Wednesday night about the deal her administration reached with the team.

-Though Parker celebrated that the agreement would keep the Sixers within city limits at least through 2061, she insisted that the $1.3 billion project goes “beyond the basketball,” with benefits for nearby residents and those across Philadelphia.
+Though Parker celebrated that the agreement would keep the Sixers within city limits through at least 2061, she insisted that the $1.3 billion project goes “beyond the basketball,” with benefits for nearby residents and those across Philadelphia.

 A litany of top city officials spoke at the three-hour meeting, stressing the unprecedented nature of the arena agreement, particularly in comparison to previous stadium deals with professional sports teams.